Website refresh coming soon

 Use this form to request approval (DOCX, 284KB) of all standard format, volumetric and building format plans for plan sealing.

-Council has 20 business days to give you notice of approval or non-compliance, as per schedule 18 of the Planning Regulation 2017.
+Council has 20 business days to notify you of approval or non-compliance, as per schedule 18 of the Planning Regulation 2017.
 If any matters are outstanding, council will contact you within the initial 20 business day period.

 Step 4 – Lodge with Titles Queensland